 15 Jul Case for Basic Income for the Arts

-Our focus in July is the arts and cultural sector, and how a basic income would impact Canadian artists, writers, technicians, and performers.
+Our focus in July 2020 was the arts and cultural sector, and how a basic income would impact Canadian artists, writers, technicians, and performers.
 From all across Canada, filmmakers, poets, teachers, opera singers, playwrights, actors, singers, musicians, painters, photographers, curators, graphic novelists, visual artists, circus artists, and others are making their voices heard at all levels of government for change.
 NOW is the time for basic income.

 This is a great opportunity to learn why 75,000 artists signed an open letter, calling on the Prime Minister of Canada to implement a permanent basic income guarantee.
 What seemed like an impossible, innovative idea, has now captured the public’s imagination.

 Join Basic Income Calgary for its third basic income webinar – this time in partnership with the Ontario Basic Income Network (OBIN).